-The Audit Committee has approved the appointment of Grant Thornton LLP as the independent registered public accounting firm to examine the Company's financial statements for 2023.
+The Audit Committee has appointed Grant Thornton as our independent auditor to audit our books and accounts and to examine the Company's financial statements for the year ending December 31, 2024.
 The Board has directed that this appointment be submitted to our stockholders for ratification at the Annual Meeting.
-A representative of Grant Thornton LLP is expected to be in attendance at the Annual Meeting.
+We expect a representative of Grant Thornton to be in attendance at the Annual Meeting.